groue/GRMustache/Guides/upgrading.md

 Safe Key Access
 ---------------

 GRMustache does no longer blindly evaluate `valueForKey:` on your objects.
+This topic is fully described in the [Security Guide](security.md).

 The default behavior now only fetches keys that are declared as properties (with `@property`), or Core Data attributes (for managed objects).